privacybydesign/irma-frontend-packages/irma-frontend/README.md

 Please download this file and host it yourself.
 Versions can change and we do not want to break your website.

 ## Development
-If you want to build one of the included `irma-frontend-packages` modules from source, for example when testing, please make sure you run `./build.sh` in the root directory of `irma-frontend-packages`.
 You can link local versions of modules easily using `npm link`.
 There is an explanation about how to use `npm link` in the README of the [`irma-frontend-packages` root directory](https://github.com/privacybydesign/irma-frontend-packages).